-Looking at the distribution of the costs of IT, the largest part of the budget is allocated to maintenance and enhancement projects.
+Looking at the distribution of the costs of IT, the argest part of the budget is allocated to maintenance and enhancement projects.
 New development comprises between 30 to 50% of IT costs.
 Functional size measurement methods are mostly used for new development only.
-With some extensions to common size measurement methods like Function Point Analysis [1] and COSMIC Full Function Point [2] one can tackle almost all IT activities.
+With some extensions to common size measurement methods like Function Point Analysis and COSMIC Full Function Point one can tackle almost all IT activities.
 Furthermore the same productivity rates (performance) can be used in enhancement projects also.
 Over the last 10 years we used the extended measurement method based on Function Point Analysis very successfully in a great number of projects.
-The same concept is also applicable when using COSMIC Full Function Points.